OKC family makes tough decision to take 10-year-old boy off life support after deadly housefire

-OKLAHOMA CITY, Okla.
-(KFOR) — A deadly house fire killed a grandmother and her 10-year-old grandson will be taken off life support and his organs will be donated.
+OKLAHOMA CITY (KFOR) — A deadly house fire killed a grandmother and her 10-year-old grandson will be taken off life support and his organs will be donated.

 He’s been in a medically induced coma with burns to 90% of his body.